Bulk loading data to Azure SQL

 • Firstly, I have to upload this file into an Azure blob container.

-• Also, if you have not enabled public access to your Azure blob container, you have to create a credential in your database that you will use to connect to your Azure blob container.
+• Also, if you have not enabled public access to your Azure blob container, you must create a credential in your database that you will use to connect to it.

-• These steps are explained in the previous section.
+• The previous section explained these steps.
 You can follow them to create credentials and an external data source.

-Once you have completed the above steps, you have to create a table in the database in which you will insert this data.
-I have created a table named dbo.OrderDetails in my example.
+Once you have completed the above steps, you must create a table in the database into which you will insert this data.
+In my example, I created a table named dbo.OrderDetails.

 • Now execute the below T-SQL query to bulk insert data into the table: